Sandhya-devops-practice/devops-capstone-project/README.md

    First, I had incorrect git repo URL, which caused the clone stage fail

-   After fixing that next issue was Docker permission errors on the jenkins agent node
+   After applying these fixes and restarting the instance, the pipeline executed successfully."

    The jenkins pipeline was running on a slave node using ubuntu user, which did not have access to the docker daemon, I resolved it by adding the user to the docker          group and restarting the instance so the permission could take effect.